contentauth/c2pa-python/docs/native-resources-management.md

 ## Keeping references alive

-When a Python object passes a callback or a pointer to the native library, that reference must stay alive as long as native code might use it, and the garbage collector has no way to know that: it only sees Python references.
+When a Python object passes a callback or a pointer to the native library, that reference must stay alive as long as native code might use it.
+But the garbage collector has no way to know that: it only sees Python references.

-The SDK keeps these references as plain instance attributes on the owning object.
+This Python SDK keeps these references as plain instance attributes on the owning object.
 A `Stream` stores its four callback objects this way, so they stay referenced as long as the `Stream` is alive (see [Reference cycles](#reference-cycles) for how those callbacks avoid keeping the `Stream` alive in return).
 A `Signer` consumed by a `Context` has its callback copied to an attribute on the `Context`, so the callback survives the `Signer` object closing.

 `_release()` sets these attributes to `None` during cleanup, letting them be collected, and it runs before the native pointer is freed, so anything the pointer depends on, an open file, a stream wrapper, is torn down first.
 This is `ManagedResource`'s ordering; `Stream` releases in the reverse order for reasons covered in [`Stream` cleanup](#stream-cleanup).